University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_filtering.md

 From here we can start widdling down our variants based on variant filtering concepts that we learnt earlier in the week.

-### TASK
+### TASK: Find candidate genes for Hypobetalipoproteinemia

 - Generate a list of the variants that have 'HIGH' and 'MODERATE' impact.
 How many do you have?
-- Build up some additional
+- Build up some additional filters
-  - The variant is likely to be rare in the European population, so generate a list of 'HIGH' and 'MODERATE' impact variants that are rare in Europeans (have an allele-frequency <0.01).
+  - For example, the variant is likely to be rare in the European population, so it might be good to look at allele-frequency's < 0.01 in Europeans.
     - This can be either from gnomAD, ExAC or 1000genomes allele-frequencies (gnomAD generally has the most accurate frequencies)
+- Generate a list of candidate genes based on your data